-The reason this article hit close to home for me is that I have been seeing a medical doctor that specializes in holistic medicine.
-He worked in the traditional medical community for the majority of his career but was never at peace with what he was experiencing.
-Within the last decade, he has been practicing holistic medicine and has been helping hundreds of people heal through the use of alternative and traditional medicine.
-In the long run, this method is better than just treating symptoms, like the majority of doctors do.
+This article hit close to home because I have been seeing a medical doctor specializing in holistic medicine.
+He worked in the traditional medical community for most of his career but was never at peace with what he was experiencing.
+Within the last decade, he has been practicing holistic medicine and helping hundreds of people heal through alternative and traditional medicine.
+This method is better than treating symptoms in the long run, as most doctors tend to do.

-Through his unique testing method, he determined that my heart, liver, lungs, and adrenals weren't up to par.
-He prescribed two ounces of beef and two stalks of celery a day, as well as some natural supplements and a couple of pharmaceuticals at low doses.
+His unique testing method determined that my heart, liver, lungs, and adrenals weren’t up to par.
+He prescribed two ounces of beef and two stalks of celery daily, as well as some natural supplements and a few pharmaceuticals at low doses.
 He also said I needed to cut dairy out of my diet by 70%.
-The medicines usually run out within a couple of weeks, but the natural supplements continue until the next visit (usually 1-3 months depending on the level of healing).
+The medicines usually run out within a couple of weeks, but the natural supplements continue until the next visit (usually 1-3 months, depending on the level of healing).

 Healing with Proper Diet

-I'm happy to report that I'm healing.
-The issue I'm having isn't completely gone, but it's significantly better.
-And that's not all; I'm sleeping better, and my hot flashes aren't near as intense as they were when I first started seeing this doctor earlier this year in March.
-What's taken a couple of decades or more to form is healing in less time, because my body is getting the nutrients it needs to function.
+I’m happy to report that I’m healing.
+My issue isn’t completely gone, but it’s significantly better.
+And that’s not all; I’m sleeping better, and my hot flashes aren’t nearly as intense as when I first started seeing this doctor.
+Actually, the hot flashes are nearly non-existent.
+What’s taken a couple of decades or more to form is healing in less time because my body is getting the nutrients it needs to function.

-You might be asking yourself why most doctors don't practice medicine as this holistic doctor does.
-According to what my doctor told me, there's not as much money to made with a holistic medical practice as there is with a traditional medical practice.
-There's a reason it's called "Big Pharma."
+You might ask yourself why most doctors don’t practice medicine as this holistic doctor does.
+According to my doctor, there’s not as much money to make with a holistic medical practice as with a traditional one.
+There’s a reason it’s called “Big Pharma.”